DyversHands/www.DyversHands.com/_pages/tableau.md

   - image_path: /assets/images/games/tableau/touchedbytheveil/touched_by_the_veil_storyset_cover_375_298.jpg
     alt: "Touched by the Veil &#129702; Storyset Cover"
     title: "Touched by the Veil&nbsp;&#129702;"
     excerpt: "***Touched by the Veil***&nbsp;&#129702;, where the unsolved intertwines with the unseen, setting hearts racing and souls searching.
-A two-page ***Storyset*** &#128214;&nbsp;***Booklet*** supplement for ***Tableau* Games** to accentuate tales of lurking truths, and the irresistible dance between the known and the unknown.
+A two-page ***Booklet Storyset***&nbsp;&#128214; supplement for ***Tableau* Games** to accentuate tales of lurking truths, and the irresistible dance between the known and the unknown.
 Every decision reverberates with suspense, every passion becomes a binding chain, and every shadow might just hold the key to a mystery unsolved.
 As the curtain lifts on these tales, how will you navigate the intricate tapestry of intrigue and emotion?"
     url: /games/Tableau/TouchedByTheVeil
     btn_label: "Read More…"
     btn_class: "btn--inverse"